Ashwin1002/ConnectIPS-Flutter/README.md

 Add this to your payment button or custom instance for transaction verification.

 ## Testing
 To create a test credentials for payment, use the following [link](https://uat.connectips.com:7443/) for registering a test account.
-After creating a test account, consult wiht NCHL team to link a test bank account.
+After creating a test account, consult with NCHL team to link a test bank account.

 ## Contributions
 Contributions are welcome!